nmische/cf-websocket-gateway/README.md

 ## Installing the Gateway ##

-* Downlaod the `cf-websocket-gateway-java-websocket-X.X.zip` package from [Github](http://github.com/nmische/cf-websocket-gateway/downloads).
+* Downlaod the `cf-websocket-gateway-webbit-X.X.zip` package from [Github](http://github.com/nmische/cf-websocket-gateway/downloads).
 * Extract the `cf-websocket-gateway-X.X.jar`, `netty-3.2.6.Final.jar`, and the `webbit-0.3.0.jar` to the ColdFusion classpath.
     * The best place to put the jar is in the `{cfusion.root}/gateway/lib` folder.
 For example `C:\ColdFusion9\gateway\lib` or `/Applications/JRun4/servers/cfusion/cfusion-ear/cfusion-war/WEB-INF/cfusion/gateway/lib/`
 * Restart ColdFusion, if necessary.